-11.2 Any claim pursuant to clauses 9 or 10 in respect of any shortfall, damage, loss in transit, defect in the quality or condition of the Goods or their failure to correspond with specification shall (whether or not delivery is refused by the Customer) be notified to the Company within 14 days from the date of delivery or the proposed delivery date (as the case may be) or (where the defect or failure was not apparent on reasonable inspection in accordance with clause 9.1(i)) within 7 days after discovery of the defect or failure.
+11.2 Any claim pursuant to clauses 9 or 10 in respect of any shortfall, defect in the quality or condition of the Goods or their failure to correspond with Specification shall (whether or not delivery is refused by the Customer) be notified to the Company within [14 days] from the date of delivery or the proposed delivery date (as the case may be) or (where the defect or failure was not apparent on reasonable inspection in accordance with clause 9.1(i)) within [7 days] after discovery of the defect or failure.

 12. Guarantee Condition

-12.1 Subject to clause 12.5, the Company warrants that on delivery the Goods will correspond with their specification and be free from defects in material and workmanship.
+12.1 Subject to clause 12.5, the Company warrants that on delivery to the Delivery Location the Goods will correspond with their specification and be free from defects in material and workmanship.

 12.2 Subject to clause 12.4, if:

-(a) the Customer gives notice in writing to the Company within 14 days of delivery that some or all of the Goods do not comply with any description, specification or terms under the Contract or correspond to the Goods specified in the Order Confirmation;
+(a) the Customer gives notice in writing to the Company within [14 days] of delivery to the Delivery Location that some or all of the Goods do not comply with any description, Specification or terms under the Contract or correspond to the Goods specified in the Order Confirmation;

-(b) the Company is given a reasonable opportunity of examining such Goods; and
+(b) the Company or its representative is given a reasonable opportunity of examining such Goods or, at the Company’s election, provides evidence which is deemed suitable by the Company of the Goods’ non-compliance; and

-(c) the Customer returns such Goods to the Company’s place of business,
+(c) the Customer returns such Goods (or, with the Company’s agreement, a representative sample of such Goods) to the Company’s place of business,

 the Company has the right, at its sole discretion to: